TZTownsend/civ-ipriot-smiley/knowledge_and_evidence.md

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Change the value of the YELLOW variable in the Smiley class to (0, 255, 0).
-This will then carry through to the draw_eyes methods in the Happy and Sad Smiley subclasses so that the eye colours are also green.
-It's a terrible idea as the name of the variable will no longer match with the output on the SenseHat but it will get the job done.
+This change will mean I don't need to change the draw_eyes methods in the Happy and Sad Smiley subclasses which are coded to use the YELLOW variable.
+It's a terrible idea as the name of the variable will no longer match with the output on the SenseHat but it will get the job done very easily.

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: